What is a STSM?

 * ECIs are individuals who are within a time span of up to 8 years from the date they obtained their PhD/doctorate (full time equivalent).

-** Here is the list of ITCs participating in the NEWFOCUS COST Action CA19111: Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Hungary, Lithuania, Latvia, Luxembourg, Malta, Montenegro, North Macedonia, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Turkey.
+** Here is the list of ITCs participating in the NEWFOCUS COST Action CA19111: Albania, Armenia, Bosnia and Herzegovina, Bulgaria, Cyprus, Czech Republic, Estonia, Croatia, Georgia, Greece, Hungary, Lithuania, Latvia, Malta, Moldova, Montenegro, Poland, Portugal, Romania, Slovenia, Slovakia, Republic of North Macedonia, Republic of Serbia, Turkey and Ukraine.